Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Mathematical formulation of the problem

-From these expression it is possible to appreciate as all the perturbative terms, apart from $\tilde B$, are function of $K(r)$ and $K^\prime(r)$ or $\zeta^\prime(\hr)$ and $\zeta^{\prime\prime}(\hr)$, while the term $\tilde B$ is related to one higher order derivatives in $K(r)$ or $\zeta(\hr)$.
-When $w=0$ we have $\tilde B = 0$; in general this term is related to pressure gradients which are responsible for the next order correction of $O(\epsilon^2)$ of the curvature profile, as can be appreciated from equation (\ref{D_tGamma}).
+Note that $\tilde B = 0$ for $w=0$ and in general this term is related to pressure gradients which are responsible for the next order correction of $O(\epsilon^2)$ of the curvature profile, as can be appreciated from equation (\ref{D_tGamma}).
 One can look at $\tilde B$ as the seeds of pressure gradients which will grow during the non linear evolution, breaking the self similar behaviour of the quasi-homogeneous solution.
-It is also interesting to notice that the sum of the coefficients of $\tilde{U}$ and $\tilde{M}$ is equal to 1, because of the constraint equation written in terms of $K(r)$ seen in \eqref{Constraint_K}.
+It is also interesting to notice that the sum of the coefficients of -2$\tilde{U}$ and $\tilde{M}$ is equal to 1, because of the constraint equation written in terms of $K(r)$ seen in \eqref{Constraint_K}.
 The values of these coefficients show how the curvature perturbation splits between $\tilde{U}$ and $\tilde{M}$, with the two limits of pure kinetic energy for $w=-1$ and pure gravitational energy for $w\to\infty$.

-To use the quasi homogenous solution just derived one needs to specify the value of the background quantities: the energy density $\rho_b(t)$, the Hubble parameter $H(t)$ and the scale factor $a(t)$, related by the first Friedmann equation \eqref{Fried_eq}.
-These allows to write $\epsilon(t)$ as
+To use the quasi homogenous solution just derived one needs to specify the values of the background quantities: the energy density $\rho_b(t)$, the Hubble parameter $H(t)$ and the scale factor $a(t)$, related by the first Friedmann equation \eqref{Fried_eq}.
+These allow $\epsilon(t)$ to be written as